tonirex/sg-aks-workshop/cluster-post-provisioning/README.md

 exit
 ```

 ## Kubernetes Audit Logs

 There is an overwhelming need for organizations to capture all data that they can in case they need it.
 The Kubernetes audit logs fall into this bucket.
 It produces a ton of data that chews up storage, and most organizations are not sure what to do with.

 So what do we do?
 We highly encourage organizations to only capture the data that they need to help reduce costs as well as optimize around analytics that need to be done.
-The less data that needs to be processed, the less compute that is needed, which means less cost.
+The fewer data that needs to be processed, the less compute that is needed, which means less cost.
 So, do you really need the audit logs?

 Ok, you get it, or you don't buy into selectively capturing data.
 Your organization needs to capture all the data because you don't know what you don't know.